bwitt19/super-f6/README.md

 ---

 Built for UMBC's Fall 2019 CMSC 436/636 Data Visualization course, taught by Dr. Don Engel.
+Sample data is not necessarily to scale, and positionality of this data does not necessarily refer to any objects currently in the Earth's orbit.

 This Unity project also uses a number of other libraries: